rexray/rexray/.github/contributing.md

 # Contributing to REX-Ray

-An introduction to contributing to the REX-Ray project

----

 The REX-Ray project welcomes, and depends, on contributions from developers and users in the open source community.
 Contributions can be made in a number of ways, a few examples are: